Andy-MINGA/Collinearity-Analysis-in-Linear-Regression/README.md

-# Collinearity-Analysis-in-Linear-Regression
-This project explores the effect of collinearity in multiple linear regression using simulated data.

-# 📈 Collinearity Analysis in Linear Regression
+# 📊 Collinearity Analysis in Linear Regression

-This project explores the effect of **collinearity** in multiple linear regression using simulated data.
+This project explores **collinearity** in multiple linear regression using simulated data, examining its effect on coefficient estimates, hypothesis testing, and model interpretation.

 ---